vathsalya9/vathsalya9/README.md

   <p style="color: #333; font-size: 16px;">
     Thanks for taking a moment to explore my profile - I'm excited to share my journey with you 🚀
   </p>
+  "The more I learn 📚, the more I realize how much I don’t know 🤔.
+The only true wisdom 🎓 is in knowing you know nothing 🧠."
   <p style="color: #333; font-size: 16px;">
     Hello, my name is <strong style="color: #4A6274;">Vathsalya Pakalapati</strong> and I am a 2024 Graduate Student from <a href="https://www.syracuse.edu/" style="color: #FF7518;">Syracuse University</a> majored in Computer and Information Sciences.
    I am a <a href="">FULL-STACK SOFWTARE DEVELOPER</a> with 3+ years of experience working as a <a href="">SOFTWARE ENGINEER</a> at <a href="https://www.maqsoftware.com" style="color: #990F02;">MAQ</a> <a href="https://www.maqsoftware.com" style="color: #FFFFFF;">Software</a>.